Tripods are great for photographing anything where you want to use a long shutter speed, for landscapes, portraits and more.

-With all the different brands of photography equipment that exist and stores that stock them, it is difficult to find one of each that meets your needs and your budget.
+With all the different brands that exist and stores that stock them, it is difficult to find one that meets your needs and budget.

 A tripod utilizes three legs to make the camera steady and needs a head.The head we recommend is the ball head which functions exactly as it sounds.
 The camera can move on the tripod (left, right, up, down) on a ball.

 Some tripods include a head within the kit and we will provide links to heads for those tripods that don't include heads.

 - B&H Photovideo

 Before purchasing a tripod, make sure its “load capacity” (listed under specifications) is more than the combined weight of your camera body and lens.